Admission of International Students

 - All courses taken and grades earned are permanently recorded on the student's transcript.

 The grade of "W" (Withdrawal) indicates that a student was doing passing work and was permitted to withdraw from a course.
 Students desiring to withdraw from classes must complete the proper withdrawal form from the Office of Graduate Studies.
 Failure to follow this procedure results in a grade of "F" instead of a "W." In no case is withdrawal possible after the last class meeting.

-Students in the Master of Arts in Counseling, Management or Master of Business Administration programs must initiate a withdrawal by week four.
+Students in the Master of Arts in Management program must initiate a withdrawal by week four.